 Another outcome of the project has been a technology catalogue, describing the various technological options by their pros and cons in regards to the Aalborg district heating network.
-This technology catalogue will be used in the forthcoming decision processes, when investments in new technologies are to be replaced.
+This technology catalogue will be used in the forthcoming decision processes, when replacing investments in new technologies.
 The next decision is in regard to the large scale electrical heat pumps, where there are already specific suggestions from heat pump manufactures.
-The suggestion is divided into three phases, where the first is a 100 MW electrical heat pump that runs in combination with the large CHP plant, the second phase is to install 150-200 MW electrical heat pumps in relations to the industrial excess heat and waste incineration facilities and the third is to install 150-200 MW electrical heat pumps in combination with biomass CHP and wind power.
+The project is divided into three phases.
+The first is a 100 MW electrical heat pump that runs in combination with the large CHP plant.
+The second phase is 150-200 MW electrical heat pumps designed to capture the excess heat from industrial and waste incineration facilities.
+And the third is a further150-200 MW electrical heat pumps to be installed in combination with biomass CHP and wind power.